6 Easy Ways to Reuse Bath & Body Works Candle Jars at Home

 They won’t be collecting dust any longer with these easy ideas on how to reuse them!

-I’m addicted to buying all the yummy smelling Bath & Body Works candles and before I knew it, I quickly noticed a collection of empty jars forming.
+I’m addicted to buying all the yummy smelling Bath & Body Works candles, and I quickly noticed a collection of empty jars forming.

-Instead of tossing my old candles in the trash, I thought, why not turn them into something handy?!
-Such as containers for small bathroom supplies, beauty products, craft supplies, pantry storage – the options are endless!
+Instead of tossing my old candles in the trash, I thought, why not turn them into something handy like containers for small bathroom supplies, beauty products, craft supplies, pantry storage – the options are endless!

 Cleaning them out can be difficult, but I know just the trick! 😉